 - You can generally run jobs longer and they won't stop if you close your laptop

 - Scratch space and access to your windows files with special commands

 - Configured to support the libraries you use

 As we gain experience offering these new services and servers we will be iterating on improving the setup, configuration, access and documentation.
 Please provide us any feedback so we can improve the service.

 Basic usage tips:

-- You can access the service from on campus addresses (or you can vpn from home).
+- You can access the service from anywhere. (no vpn needed).

 - When you login, you'll login over https

 - We'll work with you to create an account, and do some basic training on linux commands, copying files.

 - You can transfer files via secure copy (using tools such as fetch, winscp, or command line tools such as scp).